Jaheim Oatis

-Career
+Early life

 Otis attended Columbia High School in Columbia, Mississippi.
 He was selected to play in the 2022 Under Armour All-America Game.
 Oatis started receiving college football scholarship offers when he was in seventh grade.
 While in high school, he committed to the University of Alabama to play college football.

+College career

 Oatis lost nearly 75 pounds prior to his true freshman year at Alabama in 2022.
 In his first year at Alabama he earned a starting job.